xtashirox/gym-page/README.md

 ## Introduction.

-This page I show you what I can do with basic knowledge  in react, CSS3, HTML5 and another tecnology.
+This page I show you what I can do with basic knowledge  in react, CSS3, HTML5 and other tecnology.

 ## Instructions.